swccgpc/swccg-card-json/README.md

-# swccg-db
-JSON database for Star Wars CCG
+# Star Wars CCG Card Database  (JSON)
+Welcome to the Star Wars CCG Card database!
+This database contains all of the current cards for Decipher's Star Wars Collectable Card Game.

+For more information about Star Wars CCG, check out the SWCCG Players Committee website here: https://www.starwarsccg.org/

 # Who Uses This?
-This database is currently used by Scomp Link Access.
+This database is currently used by Scomp Link Access (https://scomp.starwarsccg.org/)

 If you'd like to use this for your personal projects, please let us know!